arduino/docs-content/content/arduino-cloud/02.hardware/06.device-provisioning/content.md

 Here are the boards that are compatible with Bluetooth provisioning via a Bluetooth connection:

-- [UNO R4 WiFi](https://docs.arduino.cc/hardware/uno-r4-wifi/) (WiFi firmware version 0.6.0 or later required)
+- [Arduino UNO R4 WiFi](https://docs.arduino.cc/hardware/uno-r4-wifi/) (WiFi firmware version 0.6.0 or later required)

 ### Setting up Your Device With Bluetooth